First licenced as VK1DA in July 1965 aged 16.

 Summits On The Air - SOTA

 SOTA is a recently developed special interest in Australia and I have participated as a chaser and activator.
-I am the Association manager for VK2 area (New South Wales) where we currently have almost 1100 summits registered with the SOTA programme in the UK.
+I am the Association manager for VK2 area (New South Wales) where we currently have over 1100 summits registered with the SOTA programme in the UK.

 SOTA is an award programme initiated in the UK.
 It is all about making contacts from any of the registered summits, which have a minimum prominence above the surrounding terrain of 150m (about 500ft) in Australia.
 In a small number of countries the minimum prominence is lower than 150m.

-As of April 2014, the following Australian call areas have been registered with SOTA UK for the SOTA awards: VK1, VK2, VK3, VK4, VK5 and VK8.
+As of April 2014, all Australian call areas VK1 to VK9 have been registered with SOTA UK for the SOTA awards programme.

 For more details about SOTA please see the following;